Eyeing Russia nervously, Poles enrol in volunteer militias

 The Polish government has kept its distance from the unofficial civilian militias but, with anxieties about Moscow's intentions growing, the professional military is now looking for ways to harness the volunteer groups.

 There are an estimated 120 such groups in Poland, with total membership around 10,000.
-Eight hundred members gathered on Friday in Warsaw at a meeting organised by the Defence Ministry, the first time they have been given official recognition.
+Eight hundred members gathered on Friday in Warsaw at a meeting organized by the Defense Ministry, the first time they have been given official recognition.

-Defence Minister Tomasz Siemoniak told them his ministry would pay the wages of 2,500 people who would form the backbone of local volunteer units to be mobilised in the event of a war.
+Defense Minister Tomasz Siemoniak told them his ministry would pay the wages of 2,500 people who would form the backbone of local volunteer units to be mobilized in the event of a war.

-The Polish president's chief security adviser, General Stanislaw Koziej, told Reuters the new approach had been prompted by the conflict in neighbouring Ukraine, where Russia is accused of fighting alongside pro-Moscow separatists.
+The Polish president's chief security adviser, General Stanislaw Koziej, told Reuters the new approach had been prompted by the conflict in neighboring Ukraine, where Russia is accused of fighting alongside pro-Moscow separatists.

-"Until recently, paramilitary organisations treated defence as a pastime," he said.
-"Today, as we face a war across our border, they realise that this pastime could contribute to the country's security."
+"Until recently, paramilitary organizations treated defense as a pastime," he said.
+"Today, as we face a war across our border, they realize that this pastime could contribute to the country's security."

 SELF-RELIANCE

-Instead, Poland is counting on a bilateral defence partnership with the United States, while building up its own defence capability, both conventional and unconventional.
+Instead, Poland is counting on a bilateral defense partnership with the United States, while building up its own defense capability, both conventional and unconventional.

-On a Saturday morning in March, 15 volunteers from the National Defence militia, an informal volunteer group, gathered in the rain and bitter cold in a forest near Minsk Mazowiecki, 40 km (25 miles) from Warsaw, to plan their weekly manoeuvres on a map sketched in the sandy soil.
+On a Saturday morning in March, 15 volunteers from the National Defense militia, an informal volunteer group, gathered in the rain and bitter cold in a forest near Minsk Mazowiecki, 40 km (25 miles) from Warsaw, to plan their weekly maneuvers on a map sketched in the sandy soil.

 Dressed in full military camouflage with fake rifles in their hands, the volunteers eagerly consulted a dog-eared photocopy of a military handbook before splitting into teams to practise ambushing an enemy.

-Bernard Bartnicki, a student who led the drill, said the war in Ukraine boosted the organisation's ranks.
+Bernard Bartnicki, a student who led the drill, said the war in Ukraine boosted the organization's ranks.

 "Back in the day we would have two, maybe three people at our recruitment days, now it's 20, sometimes 30" he said.

-General Boguslaw Pacek, a defence ministry adviser, has conducted a countrywide survey and estimated total membership at around 10,000.
+General Boguslaw Pacek, a defense ministry adviser, has conducted a countrywide survey and estimated total membership at around 10,000.

 He said the army was looking into compiling training manuals for them and supplying them with surplus equipment.